-In carrying out their responsibilities under the Welfare Plan, the Trustees, acting by majority decision or through the Chair and Co-Chair, and the insurance carriers shall have discretionary authority to interpret the terms of the Welfare Plan and to determine eligibility for and entitlement to Welfare Plan benefits in accordance with the terms of the Welfare Plan.
+In carrying out their responsibilities under the Welfare Plan, the Trustees and the insurance carriers shall have discretionary authority to interpret the terms of the Welfare Plan and to determine eligibility for and entitlement to Welfare Plan benefits in accordance with the terms of the Welfare Plan.
 Any interpretation or determination made using such discretionary authority shall be given full force and effect, unless it can be shown that the interpretation or determination was arbitrary and capricious.